gportay/dosh/README.md

 Alternatively, use the convenient wrapper script [posh](support/posh) to run [dosh] using [podman] underneath without touching the Shell and *dosh* files.

+### USE AS INTERPRETER FOR SHELL SCRIPT

+[dosh(1)] is usable as an interpreter for shell script.

+According to [execve(2)]:

+> Interpreter scripts
+>
+> An interpreter script is a text file that has execute permission enabled and
+> whose first line is of the form:
+>
+>	#!interpreter [optional-arg]
+>
+> The interpreter must be a valid pathname for an executable file.
+>
+> If the pathname argument of execve() specifies an interpreter script, then
+> interpreter will be invoked with the following arguments:
+>
+>	interpreter [optional-arg] pathname arg...
+>
+> where pathname is the pathname of the file specified as the first argument of
+> execve(), and arg... is the series of words pointed to by the argv argument
+> of execve(), starting at argv[1].
+Note that there is no way to get the
+> argv[0] that was passed to the execve() call.
+>
+> For portable use, optional-arg should either be absent, or be specified as a
+> single word (i.e., it should not contain white space); see NOTES below.
+>
+> Since Linux 2.6.28, the kernel permits the interpreter of a script to itself
+> be a script.
+This permission is recursive, up to a limit of four recursions,
+> so that the interpreter may be a script which is interpreted by a script, and
+> so on.
+>
+> Notes
+>
+> Linux ignores the set-user-ID and set-group-ID bits on scripts.
+>
+> A maximum line length of 127 characters is allowed for the first line in a #!
+> executable shell script.
+>
+> The semantics of the optional-arg argument of an interpreter script vary
+> across implementations.
+On Linux, the entire string following the interpreter
+> name is passed as a single argument to the interpreter, and this string can
+> include white space.
+However, behavior differs on some other systems.
+Some
+> systems use the first white space to terminate optional-arg.
+On some systems,
+> an interpreter script can have multiple arguments, and white spaces in
+> optional-arg are used to delimit the arguments.

+A typical shebang to run a shell script via *dosh* is `#!/usr/bin/dosh`.

+The path to *dosh* is unpredictable since it can be installed in `/bin`, `/usr/bin`, `/usr/local/bin`, or in the user home `~/.local/bin`, or even in `/opt`.

+The most appropriate shebang to run *dosh* is `#!/usr/bin/env dosh` and `#!/usr/bin/env -S dosh --dockerfile Dockerfile`.

 ## LINKS

 Check for [man-pages][dosh(1)] and its [examples].